 Early Origins of the O'Gallaher family

 The surname O'Gallaher was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, but claim descent from a warrior named "Gallchobhar" and held lands in the baronies of Raphoe and Tir Hugh.
 They held a castle at Ballyshannon and at one time also held the castle of Lifford.

 Early History of the O'Gallaher family

 This web page shows only a small excerpt of our O'Gallaher research.
-Another 109 words (8 lines of text) covering the years 1545 and 1547 are included under the topic Early O'Gallaher History in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) covering the years 1545, 1547, 1751 and 1725 are included under the topic Early O'Gallaher History in all our PDF Extended History products and printed products wherever possible.

 O'Gallaher Spelling Variations

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name O'Gallaher dating from that time include Gallagher, Gallacher, Gallaugher, Gallaughor, Gallager and many more.

 Early Notables of the O'Gallaher family (pre 1700)

-Notable among the family name at this time was Bishop Redmund O'Gallagher, The Diocese of Killala, who was imprisoned and banished from the diocese on fraudulent charges; Redmond O'Gallagher, who was...
-Another 30 words (2 lines of text) are included under the topic Early O'Gallaher Notables in all our PDF Extended History products and printed products wherever possible.
+Notable among the family name at this time was Bishop Redmund O'Gallagher, The Diocese of Killala, who was imprisoned and banished from the diocese on fraudulent charges; Redmond O'Gallagher, who was appointed Bishop of Killala by Pope Paul III in 1545; and Art O'Gallagher, Papal...

 Migration of the O'Gallaher family

 The 19th century saw a great wave of Irish families leaving Ireland for the distant shores of North America and Australia.
 These families often left their homeland hungry, penniless, and destitute due to the policies of England.
 Those Irish immigrants that survived the long sea passage initially settled on the eastern seaboard of the continent.
 Some, however, moved north to a then infant Canada as United Empire Loyalists after ironically serving with the English in the American War of Independence.
 Others that remained in America later joined the westward migration in search of land.
 The greatest influx of Irish immigrants, though, came to North America during the Great Potato Famine of the late 1840s.
 Thousands left Ireland at this time for North America, and those who arrived were immediately put to work building railroads, coal mines, bridges, and canals.
-In fact, the foundations of today's powerful nations of the United Sates and Canada were to a larger degree built by the Irish.
+In fact, the foundations of today's powerful nations of the United States and Canada were to a larger degree built by the Irish.
 Archival documents indicate that members of the O'Gallaher family relocated to North American shores quite early: Charles, David, Francis, James, John, Michael, and Thomas Galagher who arrived in Philadelphia between 1840 and 1865.